-The program MAGRES is used to calcualte average magnitude residuals for each station and component in a given data set.
-Currently the program only work with Nordic2 format, which has the magnitude residual in the S-file after it has been updated.
-So if data is in Nordic format, transfer to Nordic2 with NOR2NOR2, relocate the events and run the program.
-The program is intended to check a data set for stations with a magnitude bias.
-In addition, if magnitudes are available on all 3 components, the average difference in magnitude between vertical and horizontal components, are calculated.
+The program MAGRES is used to calculate different statistics related to magnitudes and magnitude residuals for all currently used magnitudes in SEISAN.

+Calculate average station resuduals for all stations and components.
+A subselection can be made to use only some components.
+Thre are options to use a range of magnitudes and only make an average if a given number of residuals are available.
+This can be used to check a data set for stations with a magnitude bias.
+In addition, if magnitudes are available on all 3 components, the average difference in magnitude between vertical and horizontal components are calculated.
 This can be used to find if there is a bias using vertical component instead of horizontal component.
-This is mostly usweful for Ml.
+It is mostly useful for Ml.